prathameshdeshpande7/SamKnows_Test/README.md

 How to build and install
 ------------------------

+On Linux

 - make clean

 - make all

-- sudo make install
+- export LD_LIBRARY_PATH=lib

-Use the above commands to clean, compile and install the test program.
+Use the above commands to clean and compile the test program.
 Alternatively, issue ./build.sh script which will do the above things.

 How to run
 ----------

+On Linux

 - Use run.sh script to configure the number of requests, URL to send HTTP request to, pass headers to the request and set the request type.